An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

 \subsection{Computational complexity of the binary quasi-equilibrium}

 Last, let us compare the mathematical complexity of the social-welfare approach (problem~\ref{twostage:problem}) to our method in a linear problem setting, i.e.,~Assumption~\refAss{lower:level:linear} holds and the upper-level objective function is linear.
 Here, we focus on comparing the number of binary variables in each approach.
-The number of constraints and continuous variables also influence the computational complexity, and the number of incentive-compatibility constraints required for the reformulation increases in the number of alternative binary strategies (see constraint~\eqref{model:overall:problem:incentive} in the general formulation and constraint~\eqref{example:BNE:generator:incentive} in the illustrative example in the next section).
-In our formulation of the binary equilibrium problem, the exponential increase of complexity in the number of binary variables is a more serious concern than additional constraints or continuous variables in a mixed-integer program, hence our focus on this aspect in the following discussion.
+The number of constraints and continuous variables also influence the computational complexity.

+Alas, the exponential increase of complexity in the number of binary variables is a more serious concern than additional constraints or continuous variables in a mixed-integer program, hence our focus on this aspect in the following discussion.

-The two-stage approach following \cite{ONeill_2005_nonconvexities} requires first solving a linear mixed-binary optimization problem with $m\,n$~binary variables, where $n$~is the number of players and $m$~is the number of binary decision variables of each player, and then $n$~optimization problems with $m$~binary variables to determine the optimal alternative for each player.
-Because there is only one decision-maker in the first problem, it does not matter whether -- in the interpretation of the model -- there are many players with few variables, or a small number of players with numerous binary variables.
-In contrast, this distinction does make a difference in the binary-equilibrium formulation.
-As a consequence, the multi-objective program subject to a binary quasi-equilibrium (problem~\ref{model:overall:problem}) requires to solve a mixed-binary optimization problem with $(1+k) \,2^m\, n$~binary variables, where $k$~is the number of inequality constraints per player.
+The two-stage approach following \cite{ONeill_2005_nonconvexities} requires first solving a linear mixed-binary optimization problem with $p\,n$~binary variables (where $p$~is the number of players and $n$~is the number of binary decision variables of each player), and then solving $p$~optimization problems with $n$~binary variables to determine the optimal alternative for each player.